FINN-2005/Dragon-Curve-Sim/README.md

 Using simple 2D Matrix Transformations to make a Dragon Curve Unfolding Animation.

+### IMPORTANT: MAKE SURE YOU CLOSE THE SIMULATION BEFORE IT GET'S BELOW 9 FPS, OTHERWISE YOUR COMPUTER WILL HANG.

 There are 2 Modes:
 1) Automatic (uncomment line 17,18 in main.py)
 2) Manual   (comment line 17,18 in main.py) (use mouse clicks to step the Unfolding)